viur-framework/viur-docs/source/training.rst

 Training guide
 ##############

 This part of the documentation guides deeper into fundamental parts of the ViUR system.
-It serves as a training guide to get familar with all ViUR-related features that are used consistently.
+It serves as a training guide to get familar with all ViUR-related features that are used frequently.

 ===============
 Data management
 ===============

-As described previously, data models in ViUR are represented by inherited classes of :class:`~server.skeleton.Skeleton`, which are extended to bones.
+As described previously, data models in ViUR are represented by subclasses of :class:`~server.skeleton.Skeleton`, which are extended with bones.
 The bones provide a higher abstraction layer of the data values stored in the database.
-This part of the training guide should introduce to the Skeletons API and how to use these data models without the modules logic.
-This is sometimes necessary and later integrates into the ways on how data entities are handled inside the modules.
+This part of the training guide will introduce you to the Skeletons API and how to use these data models without the modules logic.
+This is sometimes necessary and later integrates into the ways on how data entities are handled inside your modules.

 ViUR uses the Google Datastore as the underlying database.
 Google Datastore is a document-oriented, scalable, transactional "NoSQL"-database.
-Entities are stored schema-less, and are only specified by a data kind name and a unique key, which can also be calculated with an individual encoding.
+Entities are stored schema-less, and are only identified by a unique key.
 This key is also the unique property used throughout the entire ViUR system to identify and reference individual data objects uniquely.

 Let's start again with the skeleton storing personal data, introduced in the previous chapter.